TL;DR

 The "Hard" Side of RevOps: Service Level Agreements (SLAs)

-You can have the best software in the world, but if your humans don't follow the rules, the system fails.
-This is where the Service Level Agreement (SLA) comes in.
-An SLA is a formal contract between marketing and sales.
-It defines exactly what each team is responsible for.
+You can have the best software in the world, but if your team doesn't follow the process, the system fails.
+A **Service Level Agreement (SLA)** is a formal contract that defines the responsibilities and commitments between departments, typically marketing and sales.

 A typical RevOps SLA should cover three main pillars:

-Time to Initial Action: How quickly must sales reach out?
-For high-intent leads (like a demo request), the SLA might be 2 hours.
+- Time to Initial Action: How quickly must the sales team contact a new lead?
+For high-intent leads (like a demo request), the SLA might mandate a 2-hour response time.
 For a webinar attendee, it might be 24 hours.

-Persistence: How many times will sales try to reach the lead?
-Too many reps give up after one or two phone calls.
-An automated system can track this and "recycle" the lead back to marketing if the rep doesn't meet the persistence minimum (usually 6 to 8 touches).
+- Persistence: How many contact attempts will sales make before disqualifying a lead?
+An automated system can track this and "recycle" the lead back to marketing if a rep doesn't meet the minimum (usually 6 to 8 touches).

-Feedback Loops: This is the most crucial part.
+- Feedback Loops: This is the most crucial part.
 If a sales rep rejects an MQL, they must provide a reason.
 Was the budget too low?
 Was the timing wrong?
-Was it a competitor?
-This data is fed back into the lead scoring model to make it smarter.
+This data is automatically fed back into the lead scoring model to make it smarter.

-Ask yourself: If your sales team isn't required to log why a lead failed, how can your marketing team ever improve their targeting?
-Without this feedback, you are just throwing spaghetti at the wall.
+Ask yourself: If your sales team isn't required to log why a lead failed, how can your marketing team ever improve its targeting?
+Without this automated feedback, you are just throwing spaghetti at the wall.

 Overcoming Tech Stack Friction